All Episodes

 Absolutely not.

-No, not in any time ever.
+No, not at any time ever.

 Why did James Comey deny the claim that he approved your leaks to the press?